rubyfu/RubyFu/module_0x4__web_kungfu/twitter_api.md

 ```

 ## Building Stolen Credentials notification bot
-Here's the idea, We'll make a [CGI script][1] that takes sent stolen credentials then tweet these credentials to as notification or log function
+We're exploiting an XSS/HTML injection vulnerability and tricking users to enter there Username and Password.
+The idea is, We'll make a [CGI script][1] that takes that stolen credentials then tweet these credentials to us as notification or log system
 ```ruby
 #!/usr/bin/ruby -w